FabricMC/fabric-docs/develop/events.md

 #### Listening to Loot Table Loading {#listening-to-loot-table-loading}

 Fabric API has an event that is fired when loot tables are loaded, `LootTableEvents.MODIFY`.
 You can register a callback for it in your [mod's initializer](./getting-started/project-structure#entrypoints).
-Let's also check that the current loot table is the coal ore loot table.
+Let's also check that the current loot table is the coal ore loot table:

 <<< @/reference/latest/src/main/java/com/example/docs/event/ExampleModEvents.java#loot-table-events

 #### Adding Items to the Loot Table {#adding-items-to-the-loot-table}

-In loot tables, items are stored in _loot pool entries_, and entries are stored in _loot pools_.
 To add an item, we'll need to add a pool with an item entry to the loot table.

-We can make a pool with `LootPool#lootpool`, and add it to the loot table.
+We can make a pool with `LootPool#lootPool`, and add it to the loot table.

-Our pool doesn't have any items either, so we'll make an item entry using `LootItem#lootTableItem` and add it to the pool.
+Our pool doesn't have any items yet, so we'll make an item entry using `LootItem#lootTableItem` and add it to the pool.

-<<< @/reference/latest/src/main/java/com/example/docs/event/ExampleModEvents.java#loot-pool-builder{6-7}
+<<< @/reference/latest/src/main/java/com/example/docs/event/ExampleModEvents.java#loot-pool-builder{5-7}

 ## Custom Events {#custom-events}